santhosh-tekuri/jsonschema/README.md

 compler.Draft = jsonschema.Draft4
 ```

-you can also validate go value using `schema.ValidateInterface(interface{})` method.
-but the argument should not be user-defined struct.

 This package supports loading json-schema from filePath and fileURL.

 To load json-schema from HTTPURL, add following import: